-Pagefind works in the following process
+Pagefind operates through the following process:

 Getting Started with Pagefind | Pagefind — Static low-bandwidth search at scale

-let's cut to the chase and get started.
-You don't need to install any packages, just follow the steps below.The development environment is using Next.js 15 and
+Let's apply it right away without further ado.
+You don't need to install any packages, just follow the instructions below.
+My development environment uses Next.js 15

-pnpm
+and pnpm

 .

-first, add postbuild
+First, add postbuild

 to your package.json